yoshisuga/MAME4iOS/iOS-res/help.md

 **Fullscreen Stick Size** Lets you change the stick size (not DPAD) on lanscape or portrait fullscreen mode.

 **Nintendo Button Layout** if enabled the 🅐 🅑 and 🅧 🅨 buttons will be swapped to match a Nintendo layout.
-This option has no effect on a custom layout, or a physical game controller.
+This option has no effect on a physical game controller.

 **External Controller** Enable external controller: iCade, iControlPad as iCade mode or iMpulse.